Notice of Privacy Practices

 - When a release is required by law, including judicial proceedings, health oversight regulatory agencies and law enforcement.
 This may also include sharing your information with Health and Human Services for compliance purposes.

 - Under certain circumstances, we may use and disclose limited medical information about you for research or quality improvement purposes within our organization.
 For example, clinicians may request our clinical research staff to review your medical information to see if you would be eligible for a study.

-- Appointment Reminders: We may contact you by paper, phone or leave a message to remind you of an upcoming appointment or that your due for a preventative service, or request that you call the office
+- Appointment Reminders: We may contact you by paper, phone, email or leave a message to remind you of an upcoming appointment or that you’re due for a preventative service, or request that you call the office.

 Your Rights: You have the following rights concerning your protected health information (PHI):

-- Request restricted access to all or part of your information.
-We are not required to grant all of your requests.
+- Request restricted access to all or part of your information:

 - To receive correspondence of confidential information by alternate means or location (Example: records to be mailed to a work address instead of the home address).

-- To inspect or receive copies of your protected health information.
+- To receive copies of your health information.
 A processing fee for copies may apply.
 Fees determined by state regulations.

-- To request changes to be made to your protected health information.
+- To request changes to be made to your health information.

 Healthcare Organization: This organization is required to: